joshuamaia/productchallenge/README.md

 ### step 1

-- Create the productchallengeservice database in Postgres
+- Create the productchallengeservice database in Postgres (Flyway will create tables and first insert some data)
-- In the path ~productchallengeservice\src\main\resources\db\script.sql is the database creation script
 - Run the ProductChallengesServiceApplication class

 ### step 2